stho32/CloudRemoteControl/README.md

 A combination of projects that allow for communication and coordination of freely floating computers that just came into existence

 ## What?
-With VulturePS (https://github.com/naseif/VultrPS) naseif and I created an interface to the vultr api to create virtual computers and provision them with a few things.
+With VulturePS (https://github.com/naseif/VultrPS) naseif and I created an interface to the vultr api to create virtual computers and provision them with a little startup script for initial provisioning.
 Using this we can easily create a few machines in the cloud and install a few things here and there, but something remains missing:

 We need a way so that when a scenario is created the virtual machines can be coordinated and informed about each other.